2-REC/opencolorio-build-win/README.md

 Changes have been done in OIIO, where some functions are now in an additional library "OpenImageIO_Util", which also needs to be linked.

 To fix this, changes are required in the way OCIO finds OIIO in "FindOpenImageIO.cmake".
-The changes have been done in more recent of OCIO, so the file can be obtained from a [newer version](https://github.com/AcademySoftwareFoundation/OpenColorIO/blob/master/share/cmake/modules/FindOpenImageIO.cmake) and replace the older one.
+The changes have been done in more recent of OCIO, the file can be obtained from a [newer version](https://github.com/AcademySoftwareFoundation/OpenColorIO/blob/master/share/cmake/modules/FindOpenImageIO.cmake) and replace the older one.

-=> Or look at "oiio-2.3_find_fix" directory (TODO: link).
+The changes can also be found in ["OIIO 2.3 Find Fix"](fixes/oiio-2.3_find_fix).

 ----